Hoyuo/DIT/README.md

 ### 1. Modulation Rules
 * Each of files contain their own sub modules.
 * A module is composed of one c file and header file.
-* The start and end of the file파일의 시작부분, 구조체 시작부분, 함수 시작부분에는 주석을 추가한다.
+* The comments should be the top of each FILE, STRUCTURE and FUNCTION.

 ### 2. Doxygen Comment Rules
 #### FILE